-- 26. CCOs must ensure that elected members (via the Mayoral Office, Auckland Council Chief acquiring a new entity).
-In such cases Executive, any assigned liaison councillor, and an early discussion about the proposal with appropriate Council staff should be / or CCO Governance team, as appropriate) are kept informed well in advance of anything undertaken (such as governance or finance staff), prior to advice being given to the CCO that could be potentially contentious, whether or not the issue is covered by the SOI bind it into a course of action. or legislation.
-All CCOs should assess whether an issue is likely to attract public interest and 29.
-Auckland Council's Communications ensure the mayor, councillors and/or local department has primary, but not exclusive, boards (as appropriate) are fully briefed.
-This responsibility for maintaining a relationship will include an opportunity for the council with CCO communications staff.
-This is to provide guidance on the issue prior to a two-way, no surprises relationship that any decision being made or any release of is guided by the Auckland Council Group information to the public.
-Communications Framework and Action Plan. - 27.
-Issues that should be raised with council include (but are not limited to): - by directors - 30.
-If a CCO becomes aware of any potential media coverage of activities (not limited to • potential / actual conflicts of interests those listed above) that could attract critical comment, or on which the mayor, committee • potential / actual litigation by or against a chairs, councillors or local board members CCO, its directors or employees may be asked to comment, they should fraudulent acts by a CCO's directors advise the relevant council contacts. - or employees - significant restructuring - large scale redundancies - industrial disputes - significant acquisitions, divestments, and transactions, whether in scale or the nature of the activities.
+- 26. CCOs must ensure that elected members (via the Mayoral Office, Auckland Council Chief Executive, any assigned liaison councillor, and / or CCO Governance team, as appropriate) are kept informed well in advance of anything that could be potentially contentious, whether or not the issue is covered by the SOI or legislation.
+All CCOs should assess whether an issue is likely to attract public interest and ensure the mayor, councillors and/or local boards (as appropriate) are fully briefed.
+This will include an opportunity for the council to provide guidance on the issue prior to any decision being made or any release of information to the public. - 27.
+Issues that should be raised with council include (but are not limited to): - potential / actual conflicts of interests by directors - potential / actual litigation by or against a CCO, its directors or employees - fraudulent acts by a CCO's directors or employees - · significant restructuring - large scale redundancies - industrial disputes - significant acquisitions, divestments, and transactions, whether in scale or the nature of the activities.
 This particularly applies to the acquisition of new entities or assets, especially where they would be likely to qualify as a strategic asset once part of the council portfolio. - the release of significant information under LGOIMA - significant consent applications - activities with international relations implications. - 28.
 If in doubt, a CCO should contact CCO Governance to discuss the issue.
 They can help to determine the significance of and potential political interest in an issue.
-This may specifically include transactions which fall short of being a major transaction, but which may nonetheless be a significant change to the CCO's business (such as Board and that Board making decisions which
+This may specifically include transactions which fall short of being a major transaction, but which may nonetheless be a significant